 These headphones do not have a base/dock.
 If you want a versatile headset with a base that you can also use wired, check out the Arctis 7 by SteelSeries.

 The Mpow 059 have an above average wireless range.
 They reached up to 37ft when the Bluetooth source was obstructed and 133 ft in direct line of sight.
 This makes them better than the average headphone to use at home or at the office.

 These headphones do not support any additional codecs.
 This means their base SBC latency is 165ms which is fine for streaming music but maybe become an issue when watching videos or gaming.
 The slight sync issues are even more prominent on high frame rate content.

 The Mpow Bluetooth Over-Ear are decent mixed usage headphones.
 They don't have the most durable design and won't be ideal for commuting since they don't block as much noise as some of the noise cancelling models in their price range compared below.
 However, they're easy-to-use, comfortable and sound good enough for most listeners.
 This makes them a decent option for most use cases and a good choice if you are looking for a budget wireless over-ear.
 See our recommendations for the best over-ear headphones under $50, the best wireless over-ear headphones and the best wireless headphones.

-The Mpow H5 are better headphones overall when compared to the Mpow 059 Bluetooth Over-Ear.
-The H5 have a more premium look and feel a better-balanced sound quality and a more compact form factor.
-They're also noise cancelling headphones but their ANC is not very strong.
-On the other hand the Mpow 059 have a more comfortable fit that's not as tight on the head.
+The Mpow H5 are better headphones overall when compared to the Mpow Bluetooth Over-Ear.
+The H5 have a more premium look, a better-balanced sound quality, and a more compact form factor.
+They're also noise-canceling headphones, but their ANC is not very strong.
+On the other hand, the Mpow Bluetooth Over-Ear have a more comfortable fit that's not as tight on the head.
 They also have a longer battery life on average and do not leak as much as the H5 since they create a better seal around your ears.
 They're also a better value for your money at their current price point.